 As with human babies, the eruption of teeth in young horses may cause transitory trouble.
 Temporary teeth may sometimes be lost prematurely, leaving a depression in the gum surrounded by an inflamed margin.
 This may cause temporary difficulty with eating.
 Temporary teeth may not fall out but may form a cap on top of the permanent teeth.
 Veterinarians will remove these as a matter of routine, as they may cause problems.
 Incisor caps may be present in 2 to 5 years old horses.

 Your Horse Teeth is a significant part of its body.
 The horse is a grazing animal that’s why they are dependent upon their teeth for chewing and grinding of food.
 Your horses have-

 - Premolars and molars teeth are also known as cheek teeth or jaw teeth.

 - Canine teeth for cutting.

-Teeth functions is different which is essential to know for you.
-The incisor teeth primarily used to cutting food especially grass when your horse grazing.
-Incisor teeth also used in horse’s attack or defense against predators.
-The premolars and molars teeth are used in chew food bitten off by incisors, before swallowing.
+Teeth functions are different which is essential to know for you.
+The incisor teeth are primarily used to cutting food especially grass when your horse is grazing.
+Incisor teeth are also used in horse attacks or defense against predators.
+The premolars and molar’s teeth are used in chew food bitten off by incisors, before swallowing.

 A mature horse hopefully five years of age will have between 36 and 44 teeth.
 An adult male horse has 40 permanent teeth, and a mare have between 36-40 teeth.
 Your young horse has 24 deciduous or milk teeth, 12 incisors, and 12 premolars or grinders teeth.
 They also have canine teeth and wolf teeth.
-Dental Formula of an adult horse is as follows:
+The standard dental formula of an adult horse is as follows: